tystr/tystr.github.io/index.md

 # Experience
 <hr style="margin: 0 0 1rem 0">
-{% include title_row.html title="VP of Engineering" company="OTTO Quotes" start="Sept 2023" end="Current" location="Miami, FL (Remote)" %}
+{% include title_row.html title="VP of Engineering" company="OTTO Quotes AI" start="Sept 2023" end="May 2025" location="Miami, FL (Remote)" %}

-*<a href="https://ottoquotes.ai" target="_blank">OTTO Quotes</a> generates, manages, and optimizes quality, ready-to-close, exclusive insurance leads directly to agents and carriers in real-time.
+*<a href="https://ottoquotes.ai" target="_blank">OTTO Quotes AI</a> generates, manages, and optimizes quality, ready-to-close, exclusive insurance leads directly to agents and carriers in real-time.
 We are a digital broker for Auto, Home, and Pet insurance.*

 I oversee product and development of OTTO's proprietary lead generation platform, owning the roadmap for the automated media buying, real-time bidding, and real-time funnel testing tools which facilitate selling leads and clicks to buyers.